Sean Murphy Player Props: Braves vs. Phillies

-Sean Murphy, with a slugging percentage of .282 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Taijuan Walker on the mound, May 26 at 7:20 PM ET.
+The Atlanta Braves, including Sean Murphy (.205 batting average in his past 10 games), take on starter Zack Wheeler and the Philadelphia Phillies at Truist Park, Saturday at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Phillies.
+In his last game he had a one-hit performance (1-for-4) against the Phillies.

 Sean Murphy Game Info & Props vs. the Phillies